astronomer/docs/astro/ci-cd.md

 ## CI/CD templates

-The following section provides basic templates for configuring individual CI pipelines using popular CI/CD tools.
+This section provides basic templates for configuring individual CI pipelines using popular CI/CD tools.
 Each template can be implemented as-is to produce a simple CI/CD pipeline, but Astronomer recommends reconfiguring the templates to work with your own directory structures, workflows, and best practices.
 More templates are coming soon.

-At a high level, these CI/CD pipelines will:
+At a high level, the CI/CD templates:

 - Access Deployment API key credentials.
 These credentials must be set as OS-level environment variables named `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
 - Install the latest version of the Astro CLI.